varoonsahgal/tf-azure-workshop/module-1/README.md

 **Option 2**

+Note: this option is not really necessary so you can safely skip, but just kept here as an FYI.

 If you do not have the Azure CLI installed, you can use a service principal.
 If this is needed, the details will be shared during the workshop.
 <p> Set the following environment variables: